 Marvellous.
 What did marketers describe things as before they found the word, experience.

-As a team presentation the Samsung show benefited from slick hand-overs between the various presenters.
+As a team presentation the Samsung show benefited from slick hand-overs between the various Samsung presenters.
 That was encouraging.
-Unrehearsed this is an area for trouble!
+Since, when it’s unrehearsed this is an area for trouble!

-There were stumbles–probably the result of an over-reliance on reading an autocued script on the floor monitor.
+There were stumbles.
+Of course, these were probably the result of an over-reliance on reading an autocue script on the floor monitor.
+Of course, autocue practice is always essential and can help you avoid the wooden, stilted voice of a reader.
+There’s an example of this with the Alan Mulally presentation last year.
 But the production values held it all together: some excellent video, good titling, classy graphics and “user” interviews.

-A well-worked presentation marking an excellent product launch.
+In summary, this proved to be a well-worked Samsung CTIA presentation marking an excellent product launch.